-Grade 1 Sprains: involve a stretching of the ligaments affected.
+Grade 1 Sprain: involves stretching of the affected ligaments.
 Patients who suffer a grade one sprain may be limited slightly in their activities due to pain and swelling.

-Grade 2 Sprains: involve a partial tearing of the ligaments.
-Pain and swelling are typically more severe and the ankle has bruising and discoloration.
+Grade 2 Sprain: involves partial tearing of the ligaments.
+Pain and swelling are typically more severe, and the ankle has bruising and discoloration.
 Patients with a grade two sprain may have difficulty walking due to pain and ankle instability.

-Grade 3 Sprains: involve a complete tear of the ligaments.
-Pain, swelling and, bruising would be severe.
+Grade 3 Sprain: involves complete tearing of the ligaments.
+Pain, swelling, and bruising would be severe.
 Patients with a grade three sprain may be unable to walk as the ankle has no stability and is likely to give way.

 How are Sprained Ankles Diagnosed?

 The type of treatment plan for a sprained ankle is related to the severity of the injury and determined after your consultation.
-For grade one sprains, our physicians at American Foot & Leg Specialists recommend that patients rest, ice, compress, and elevate their injured ankle.
-They also prescribe a variety of physical therapy exercises to perform in order to strengthen the joint.
+For grade one sprains, the physicians at American Foot & Leg Specialists recommend that patients rest, ice, compress, and elevate their injured ankle.
+They also prescribe a variety of physical therapy exercises to perform which will strengthen the joint.

 schedule a consultation today!